selimscode/exploring-dynamic-systems/README.md

-# Exploring the Physics of Dynamic Systems
+# Exploring the Physics of Moving Bodies
 Random Motion, Interacting Bodies, and Orbital Physics

 ## Motivation